Background

 Rectangle-30

-Unfortunately, Ruben’s mistreatment comes as no surprise.
+Unfortunately, Ruben’s terrible treatment is no surprise.
 Azerbaijan has a well-documented history of torturing political prisoners, particularly ethnic Armenian detainees.
 Given Ruben’s ethnicity, his status as a former high-level official in the Government of Nagorno-Karabakh, his outspoken criticism of Azerbaijan’s treatment of Nagorno-Karabakh and its people, and his detention at the hands of the State Security Service (which is notorious for the torture of ethnic Armenians), he is at imminent risk of further torture and ill-treatment.
+Azerbaijan must immediately stop these gross human rights abuses and fully respect all its obligations under international human rights law.
+In these circumstances, this requires the immediate and unconditional release of all the Armenian prisoners and their repatriation to Armenia.

 erablur (1)